christopherjnash/xExtension-wallabag-button/README.md

 This extension is based on [freshrss-pocket-button](https://github.com/christian-putzke/freshrss-pocket-button) and re-branded for Wallabag.

 Thank you very much [Christian Putzke](https://github.com/christian-putzke) for creating the original extension.
 I used it every day until migrating from Pocket to Wallabag.

+[Joedmin’s Wallabag Button](https://github.com/Joedmin/xExtension-wallabag-button/releases) repository served as the starting point for this fork, and the changes made are modeled after [his code in the Readeck version of the addon](https://github.com/Joedmin/xExtension-readeck-button/compare/0.9...0.11) in response to my [issue that I submitted](https://github.com/Joedmin/xExtension-readeck-button/issues/13).

 Original Wallabag icon is used from the original [Wallabag repository](https://github.com/wallabag/wallabag) and the outlined version was made using [Inskape](https://inkscape.org/).